 The Counseling, Health, and Wellness Center is located in Overlook South, on the first floor.
 Please call ahead to make an appointment.
-The telephone number for the Wellness Center is 973.720.2360.
-The center provides 24hour/seven days a week emergency/crisis intervention as well as regularly scheduled appointments and can be reached by calling 973.720.2257.
+The telephone number for medical appointments is 973.720.2360.
+The center provides regularly scheduled counseling appointments, as well as 24-hour/seven days a week emergency/crisis intervention for mental health emergencies.
+These can be accessed by calling 973.720.2257.